esPass/espass.github.io/how.md

 every field here is optional - this way you can give one event just one location-name - or just add latitude and longitude.
 There can be multiple locations - think about the usage for ski passes - and the different locations are different lifts.
 If you specify latitude or longitude - then the counterpart must be given - they shall never stand alone.
 Later we will also add beacon information to this section.

+### design

+In the design section you find only color definitions for the foreground and background color for now.
+Colors must be ARGB prefixed with 0x

+{% highlight json %}
+{
+  .. other fields ..
+  "design": {
+    "fgColor":"0xFFFF0000",
+    "bgColor":"0xFF00FF00"
+  }
+}

+{% endhighlight %}

 ### contract info

 It is not mandatory for a SmartPass to be smart and be backed by the BlockChain - even without this we will have some advantages to the Passbook format ( e.g. time-spans ).
 For the first period and use-cases that need no backing by BlockChain - this field can be just left out.